aiman-al-masoud/deixiscript/README.md

 - when adding new props (treated as defaults) to a concept you have to add them to all existing instances of the concept.

-- match() may have to take care of derivation clauses, semantic match rather than purely syntactic match.
-Imagine an event expressed in terms of basic has-sentences, but event handler expressed in higher level way.

 - avoid default-creation-loops (an entity is created as a default for another, a third entity is created as a default for the default etc...)